DUI / OUI Under 21 Years Old

 What You Need to Know

-- The arresting officers can also charge you for other offenses that include minor in possession, soliciting alcohol, distributing alcohol to other minors and even possession of fake IDs that may have been used to procure alcohol
+- Related Offenses: Arresting officers may also press charges for related offenses, such as minor in possession, soliciting alcohol, distributing alcohol to other underage individuals, or possession of fake IDs used to obtain alcohol.

 What You Cannot do in Pennsylvania if You are Under 21: